Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 7, MLB, more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, MLB picks on Tuesday Oct.
-14
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL picks on Sunday, October 19

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 7 NFL schedule begins Thursday with a classic AFC North battle between the Steelers and Bengals, while there's also college football every day this week from Tuesday to Saturday.
-The NLCS continues Wednesday as the Dodgers and Brewers meet in Game 2, giving plenty of prop pick opportunities on Boom, one of the best DFS apps on the market.
+The Week 7 NFL schedule continues Sunday with the games beginning with Rams vs. Jaguars at 9:30 a.m.
+ET in London and concluding with 49ers vs. Falcons on 'Sunday Night Football.'
+Game 6 of the ALCS between the Blue Jays and Mariners is at 8:03 p.m.
+ET as well, so there are plenty of opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.